Who Will Win the $25,000 Discovery Ed. 3M YSC?

-Here you'll find what you need to enter:
+Here you'll find what you need to enter the 2016 Competition:

 - Placing 3rd overall was Anin Sayana from Challenger School in Cupertino, California